samsquire/ideas4/README.md

 }
 ```

+How to implement this behaviour in a data driven approach and be efficient?

 # 257. Inside, outside behaviours

 We want the freedom to define whether or not an object is inside or outside the behaviour of another object.